persepolisdm/persepolis/README.md

 > - [Credits](https://github.com/persepolisdm/persepolis#credits)

 ### **About**
-Persepolis is a download manager & a GUI for [Aria2](https://github.com/aria2/aria2).
-It's written in Python.
+Persepolis is a pure python download manager.
 Persepolis is a sample of free and open source software.
 It's developed for GNU/Linux distributions, BSDs, MacOS, and Microsoft Windows.

 ### **Features**
-- Multi-segment downloading
+- Multi-segment downloading(64 connections)
 - Scheduling downloads
 - Download queuing
 - Download video from youtube and ...